linchinghsuan/annovar-skill/README.md

 git clone https://github.com/linchinghsuan/annovar-skill.git
 ```

-Copy it into your Codex skills directory:
+For example, if you are using a Codex local skill environment, you can place the skill in the skills directory:

 ```bash
 cp -r annovar-skill ~/.codex/skills/annovar